OkanT6/My-Web-Projects/README.md

 # My-Web-Projects
-I've been recently studying and using HTML, CSS, JavaScript, React, Phyton, Django and SQL for my web site projects.
+I have been recently studying and using HTML, CSS and JavaScript.
 You will find some resource files that I am working on.
+It's a very simple and static html-css-js web project.